Skip to content

 for (int i = nums.size() - 1; i > 0; i--) {

-// Inner loop: swap the largest element in the unsorted range [0, i] to the right end of the range
+// Inner loop: swap the largest element in the unsorted range [0, i] to the rightmost end of that range

 for (int j = 0; j < i; j++) {